Once

 Kuka - Pondera County Sheriff's Office.

-The cow's left jaw was peeled right to the bone.
+It's left cheek was missing, and the flesh was peeled to the bone.

 The entire udder was cut from the body with surgical